This post contains affiliate links and I may earn a commission if you make a purchase.

-As a buyer, you have a range of choices, but when you are selling you are at the mercy of the market.
+As a buyer, you have a range of choices, but you are at the mercy of the market when you are selling.
 Therefore, it is best to get the hardest part of the process out of the way first.

 Houses are on the market at the moment for an average of nine months, so if you had already bought a new home and were trying to sell your old home during the settlement or escrow period, you would be hard-pressed to do so.

-If you buy a new home before selling your old one you are guessing at what your old house will sell for and how much of a profit you will make in equity.
+If you buy a new home before selling your old one, you are guessing what your old house will sell for and how much of a profit you will make in equity.

 Buying and selling a home are both major transactions, so undertaking just one at a time gives you the benefit of reducing your stress levels and some of the pressure of the transactions.

-Many home sales fall through because the buyer was waiting to sell their old home and had to pull out of the sale.
+Many home sales fell through because the buyer was waiting to sell their old home and pull out of the sale.

 As a result, many sellers will avoid signing a contract with a buyer who has yet to sell their old home, but if you do this first, you can enter the market as an unimpaired buyer – a seller’s dream.